kitex-contrib/resolver-dns/README.md

-# KiteX DNS Resolver
+# Kitex DNS Resolver

 For some application runtime, maybe we need use DNS as service discovery.
 Here is a simple DNS resolver inspired by gRPC and Kubernetes.

-## How to use with KiteX client?
+## How to use with Kitex client?

 ```go
 import (